 Evelyn was in physical therapy, occupational therapy and speech therapy-we were working diligently to regain what was once there.
 We kept telling ourselves that one day it would just click and all come back to her.
 Amazingly, and out of nowhere, at 26 months Evelyn took her first unassisted steps (hasn't stopped moving since).
 We thought, this is where it will all take off, first she will walk, then she will start talking again (maybe in full sentences), and maybe even start using utensils to eat!
 However, that was not the case.
 For the rest of her second year we sort of just maintained our status quo-she seemingly leveled off in her walking, talking and feeding herself.
 Evelyn started preschool at 2.5 with our hopes, and prayers, that being around her peers would motivate her progress.
 Although, she loved going to school and spending her days with her friends she remained her sweet self, content in the season that she was in, wandering around her friends as they did their activities, occasionally laughing or stopping to sweetly place her hand on a friend letting them know she was there .
 The only thing that seemed different was that she started biting her hands when she was excited, upset, or happy.

 At three years old Evelyn was diagnosed with Autism, she started a special needs program at our neighborhood school, and with a few transitional bumps melded right into her new routine.
 With the start of her new school we did notice that Evie began breathing fast and shallow, almost hyperventilating, when she would get anxious or excited.
 Along with this new breathing pattern came a severe and rather taxing change in her bedtime routine-Evelyn would be up late into the night, restless and sobbing, exhausted but unable to fall asleep.
 One day after school Evelyn started to have what we thought were seizures that would end with her falling flat on her back after each one.
-A trip to the emergency room, a 24 hour EEG and an EKG later resulted in (the EEG showed no seizure activity, although the it was abnormal) a neurologist coming into Evelyn's hospital room suggesting that these patterns could be indicative of a genetic disorder.
+A trip to the emergency room, a 24 hour EEG, an EKG and an MRI later resulted in (the EEG showed no seizure activity, although the it was abnormal) a neurologist coming into Evelyn's hospital room suggesting that these patterns could be indicative of a genetic disorder.